melbournebioinformatics/MelBioInf_docs/docs/tutorials/unix/unix.md

         ```

         If the output of this command ends in */unix_intro_data*, well done!
 Now continue with the hands-on section.

-        Now you can continue with the hands-on section.

 ### Connect to a Unix computer